stef/wireless-radar/README.md

 ## bprox

-bprox listens for bluetooth devices in your vicinity and reports them back. bprox depends on pybluez:
+bprox listens for bluetooth devices in your vicinity and reports them back.  bprox depends on pybluez which is automatically handled by the setup script.

-    pip install pybluez

 the output contains the MAC address, the RSSI, the device class in hex, the device name, the device type, the advertised services, and